General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Methods

 \subsection{DWI data}

-Data used was sourced from the Human Connectome Project Young Adult study (HCP-YA) 1200 subject release diffusion- and T1-weighted MRI acquisitions \cite{moeller-hcp}.
-Acquisition was performed with the HCP protocol described in \cite{VANESSEN201362, Glasser2013-zd}, which we review here.
+Data were sourced from the Human Connectome Project Young Adult study (HCP-YA) 1200 subject release diffusion- and T1-weighted MRI acquisitions \cite{moeller-hcp}.
+Data acquisition followed the HCP protocol described in \cite{VANESSEN201362, Glasser2013-zd}, which we review here.
 Diffusion-weighted MRI data were collected with the Connectome Skyra Siemens 3-Tesla scanner, using a 32-channel head coil.
-T1-weighted images were acquired with the 3D MPRAGE sequence with $\qty{0.7}{\milli\meter}$ isotropic resolution ($\text{FOV}=\qty{224}{mm}$, in-plane matrix size $320$, and 256 slices in a single slab), with repetition time $T_R = \qty{2400}{\milli\second}$, echo time $T_E = \qty{2.14}{\milli\second}$, inversion time $T_I = \qty{1000}{\milli\second}$, $\text{flip angle} =8^\circ$, $\text{bandwidth} = \qty{210}{\hertz}$ per pixel, $\text{echo spacing} = \qty{7.6}{\milli\second}$, and phase encoding undersampling factor $\text{GRAPPA}=2.10\%$.
-Diffusion-weighted MRI images were acquired with a spin-echo EPI sequence with $\qty{1.25}{\milli\meter}$ isotropic resolution (FOV $\text{RO}\times\text{PE} = 210\times180$, matrix $\text{RO}\times\text{PE}= 168\times 144$) with 111 slices of thickness $\qty{1.25}{\milli\meter}$ and a multiband factor of 3 with flip angles $68^\circ$ and $160^\circ$.
-Each phase-encoding direction utilized single-diffusion left-to-right and right-to-left (L/R, R/R) encoding with $b=1000$, $2000$, and $\qty{3000}{\second\per\milli\meter\squared}$, sampled with 18 baseline scans and 270 diffusion-weighted scans with $T_E = \qty{89}{\milli\second}$ and $T_R = \qty{5520}{\milli\second}$.
+T1-weighted images were acquired with the 3D Magnetization Prepared - RApid Gradient Echo (MPRAGE) sequence with $\qty{0.7}{\milli\meter}$ isotropic resolution (field of view $\text{FOV}=\qty{224}{mm}$, in-plane matrix size $320$, and 256 slices in a single slab), with repetition time $T_R = \qty{2400}{\milli\second}$, echo time $T_E = \qty{2.14}{\milli\second}$, inversion time $T_I = \qty{1000}{\milli\second}$, $\text{flip angle} =8^\circ$, $\text{bandwidth} = \qty{210}{\hertz}$ per pixel, $\text{echo spacing} = \qty{7.6}{\milli\second}$, and phase encoding undersampling factor GeneRalized Autocalibrating Partial Parallel Acquisition $\text{GRAPPA}=2$.
+Diffusion-weighted MRI images were acquired with a spin-echo EPI sequence with $\qty{1.25}{\milli\meter}$ isotropic resolution (FOV $\text{RO}\times\text{PE} = 210\times180$, matrix $\text{RO}\times\text{PE}= 168\times 144$ where RO is the readout direction and PE is the phase-encoding direction) with 111 slices of thickness $\qty{1.25}{\milli\meter}$ and a multiband factor of 3 with flip angles $68^\circ$ and $160^\circ$.
+Each phase-encoding direction utilized single-diffusion left-to-right and right-to-left (L/R, R/L) encoding with $b=1000$, $2000$, and $\qty{3000}{\second\per\milli\meter\squared}$, sampled with 18 baseline scans and 270 diffusion-weighted scans with $T_E = \qty{89}{\milli\second}$ and $T_R = \qty{5520}{\milli\second}$.
 Each shell was acquired with 90 diffusion weighting directions, as well as an additional 6 $b=0$ acquisitions; these acquisitions are repeated twice for each encoding polarity.
 Diffusion-weighted MRI images were preprocessed with the HCP pipeline detailed in \cite{Sotiropoulos2013-gd}.
-Relevant for our application is the usage of the L/R, R/L double phase encoding polarity to reduce motion, eddy-current, and susceptibility artifacts.
-These artifacts induce distortions which would otherwise prohibit accurate registration of diffusion-weighted and T1 images, and therefore complicate alignment with cortical segmentation.
+Relevant for our application is the use of the L/R, R/L double phase encoding polarity to reduce motion, eddy-current, and susceptibility artifacts.
+These artifacts induce distortions which would otherwise prohibit accurate registration of diffusion-weighted and T1-weighted images, and therefore complicate alignment with cortical segmentation.
 Combining the two polarity-reversed scans allows researchers to estimate an off-resonance field which is then applied to produce a corrected image.